Layr-Labs/hello-world-avs/README.md

 1. Open a ticket via the intercom link at [support.eigenlayer.xyz](https://support.eigenlayer.xyz).
 2. Include the necessary troubleshooting information for your environment:
+  * Local anvil testing:
+    * Redeploy your local test using `--revert-strings debug` flag via the following commands and retest: `npm run deploy:core-debug && npm run deploy:hello-world-debug`
+    * Include the full stacktrace from your error as a .txt file attachment.
+    * Create a minimal repo that demonstrates the behavior (fork or otherwise)
+    * Steps require to reproduce issue (compile and cause the error)
+  * Holesky testing:
+    * Ensure contracts are verified on Holesky.
+Eg `forge verify-contract --chain-id 17000 --num-of-optimizations 200 src/YourContract.sol:YourContract YOUR_CONTRACT_ADDRESS`
+    * Send us your transaction hash where your contract is failing.
+We will use Tenderly to debug (adjust gas limit) and/or cast to re-run the transaction (eg `cast call --trace "trace_replayTransaction(0xTransactionHash)"`).

 - Local anvil testing:
   - Recompile the contracts with the `--revert-strings debug` flag.
 Deploy the contracts again and retest.